kenkomu/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Issue Summary

-From Thursday, May 21, 2023, 12:00 AM to Thursday, May 21, 2023, 12:30 AM the wordpress page was down after uploading to the web server.
+From Thursday, Aug 14, 2023, 12:00 AM to Thursday, Aug 14, 2023, 12:30 AM the wordpress page was down after uploading to the web server.
 1% of users were affected after this issue.
 The root cause was a bad configuration in the wp-settings.php.

 ## Timeline

-On May 21, 2023, 12:00 AM: The DevOps Junior engineer updated the web server.
+On Aug 14, 2023, 12:00 AM: The DevOps Junior engineer updated the web server.

 At 12:05 AM: The DevOps Junior engineer detected the wordpress site was down.